a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 $ sudo iw dev moni0 set freq 5955 80 5985
 ```

-If you encounter errors, even after verifying that your radio supports the specific channel, check the kernel message buffer (`sudo dmesg`).
+If you encounter errors, even after verifying that your radio supports the desired channel, check the kernel message buffer (`sudo dmesg`).

 I find it useful to watch the error output as it happens.
 To do so, use two terminals.
 In one, run `sudo dmesg -w` (`-w` lets you follow the output, similar to `tail -f`).
 In the other, run the `iw` command you’re using to configure the channel.